 Research: Postnatal sleep - a pilot study

 Postnatal depression (PND) has a negative impact on the child, including poor attachment, and may lead to emotional and cognitive development.
 Important changes to sleep are seen during the postnatal period, and not just related to being woken by the baby.
 Objective measures of sleep have been seen to be poorer for postnatal mothers, compared to non-postnatal women, and tend to be poorer in the earlier postnatal stages.
 Depression is more likely to occur in those early stages.
 Despite that evidence, very little has been explored about the specific relationship between poor sleep and depression during the postnatal period.
 Those studies that have been conducted have tended to focus on either objective or subjective factors of sleep; none have explored both at the same time.
 Furthermore, few studies control for prior existing depression.
-We sought to address these factors and have undertaken one pilot study (discussed below); we plan to extend this work further.
+We sought to address these factors and have undertaken one pilot study (discussed below).

 What we did